ethical-haquer/Galaxy-Flasher/README.md

 + The 'Begin Odin protocol' button does not change after a session is running.
 Should read: 'End Odin protocol' and send command "end", when session is already running.
 + Setting the option "T Flash" to true locks-up Thor itself, at least in my case.
 I didn't have a micro-SD in, but still.
 Causes Ctrl+C to be necessary to stop Thor GUI.
 + Sometimes the first line of output is a blank line.
-+ Odin archive buttons rim colors change when they are disabled.
++ Odin archive button rims change color when hovered-over, even when they are disabled.
 They should remain greyed-out completely.

 ## Implemented Thor features
 - [x] Connecting/Disconnecting devices